Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Corn Mazes in Maple Ridge

-In Maple Ridge folk can find corn mazes at Laity Farms.
-They have two locations – a North location and a South location.
+In Maple Ridge people can find corn mazes at Laity Farms.
+The farm has two locations – a North location and a South location.

 Laity Pumpkin Patch (North and South)

-The North location can be found at 21145-128th Avenue.
+The North location is at 21145-128th Avenue.
 Just across the street at 12725 Laity Street is the South location.
-It is easy to get between the two locations – it’s about a 2-minute drive or about the same to walk.
+It’s easy to get between the two locations – it’s about a two-minute drive or about the same to walk.

-In 2022, the pumpkin patches were open for the entire month of October.
-General admission cost $9 on most weekdays and $12 on weekends for each of the two pumpkin patches.
-Children under the age of three though entered for free.
+In 2025 the pumpkin patches are open from September 27th until Halloween (although the South location closes on the 30th).
+General admission costs about $11 on most weekdays and $14 on weekends for each of the two pumpkin patches.
+Children under the age of three enter for free.

 Surrey Corn Mazes